bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/project1-vis.md

 ### Aspect grid

 The aspect is defined as the arc-tangent of the ratio of the y and x partial derivatives.
-You need to create an aspect grid and create a grayscale map for it.
-Assuming you wrote your _grayscale_map_ above, you will call it with the aspect grid as parameter, and then save it to a file called _out.aspect.bmp_.
+You need to create an aspect grid and  a grayscale map for it.
+Assuming you wrote your _grayscale_map()_ function, you will call it with the aspect grid as parameter, and then save it to a file named _map.aspect.bmp_.

 ### Hillshade map

 Once the slope and aspect grids are computed, you can compute the hillshade value at a point with the formula from class.
-You don't need to create a separate grid (and probably should not --waste of memory), just iterate through the slope and aspect grid, compute the hillshade value, and then write it to the pixel buffer.
+You don't need to create a separate grid (and probably should not as it's a waste of memory), just iterate through the slope and aspect grid, compute the hillshade value, and then write it to the pixel buffer.
+Creatung a function to do this is highly encouraged.

 Use the default values for sun altitude and azimuth: